This chapter presents an overview of input and output plugins, video

 A complete list of available plugins can be obtained at any time

-using the list_plugins.py
+using the list_plugins.py Python script.

 It is clear that every correct OpenVIP network must contain so-called input and output modules, i.e. modules which have no input or output connectors, respectively.
 An input module typically reads data from a file or another data stream; note that OpenVIP itself is flexible enough to cooperate with almost any source.
 An output module writes the data to a file or another destination.